Householder-Symposium/Householder-Symposium.github.io/travel.md

 For those located in the northeast United States driving may be a convenient option.
 The Statler Hotel provides valet parking for a small fee.

+## Financial support

+We have funding available (from NSF) to help support a limited number of early-career researchers who are based in the US.
+If you are a graduate student or postdoc at a US institution and want to be considered for support please indicate so on the registration form.
+We anticipate being able to waive the registration fee for a shared room and provide additional funds to, at least partially, cover travel to/from Ithaca.

 ## Local Information

 More to come.